[Analysis] What do flamingos and central bank bosses have in common?

 Beyond climate

-In a paper titled Beyond Climate published on Friday (9 December), which coincides with the COP15 UN biodiversity summit in Montreal, economists call on central banks to wield their monetary and regulatory power to prevent further ecosystem and biodiversity decline.
+In a paper titled Beyond Climate published on Friday (9 December), coinciding with the COP15 UN biodiversity summit in Montreal, economists call on central banks to wield their monetary and regulatory power to prevent further ecosystem and biodiversity decline.

 The group of authors, seven in total, are economists connected to the London School of Economics, SOAS University of London, Banque de France and the Bank of England.